Lifespan: Eishō 10 (1513) to 5/19 of Tenshō 2 (1574)

 Wife: [Formal] Kyōunin (younger sister of Kawara Takamasa)’ [Consort] Daughter of Haneo Yukiyasu

 Children: Nobutsuna, Masateru, Masayuki, Nobutada, Kanai Takakatsu, Kiyoaki (?), daughter (wife of Nezu Shima-no-kami Nobutada), daughter (wife of Nagasaka Masakuni), daughter (wife of Tōyama Uma-no-suke)

-Sanada Yukitaka served as a bushō during the Sengoku period.
+Sanada Yukitsuna served as a bushō during the Sengoku period.

-Yukitaka was a provincial landowner in Shinano Province and a retainer of the Takeda clan, the sengoku daimyō of Kai Province.
+Yukitsuna was a kokujin, or provincial landowner, in Shinano Province and a retainer of the Takeda clan, the sengoku daimyō of Kai Province.
 Together with three of his sons, he is counted among the Twenty-Four Generals of the Takeda.

 The Sanada descended from the well-known Unno clan of the Chiisagata District of Shinano.
 In the Battle of Unnotaira, the Unno clan lost their landholdings, but, after serving Takeda Harunobu following the invasion by the Takeda of Shinano, the clan recovered Sanadahon Castle (Matsuo Castle).
 Thereafter, the Unno clan served as proxies for the Takeda family in Shinano and, later, forged the foundation for the Sanada clan.